CORPORATE GOVERNANCE STATEMENT

 These risk areas are provided here to assist investors to understand better the nature of the risks faced by the Company, and are not necessarily an exhaustive list.

-The Exploration Director and the CFO and Company Secretary have reported and declared in writing to the Board that the Group’s management of its material business risks is effective.
+The Company Secretary has reported and declared in writing to the Board that the Group’s management of its material business risks is effective.

 Principle 8 – Remunerate Fairly and Responsibly

 Recommendation 8.1, 8.2 & 8.3